The pandemic didn’t just disrupt sales. It caused a seismic shift.

 In this environment, keeping an eye on employee retention — and spending more energy on ensuring employee satisfaction — is key.

 In this new digital normal, customers reign.
-To succeed, top talent must be secured and recurring revenue models employed.
+“The future of selling is not just about hitting numbers,” Unruh said.
+“It’s about customer success.”
+To make that success possible while ensuring predictable growth, top talent must be secured and recurring revenue models employed.
 Equally as important, the right metrics need to be tracked to gauge success.

-The next step for companies should be hiring a RevOps person who’s data science-driven — someone to find the right tools, to build the right dashboards, to showcase the sales metrics that matter.
-Only when this data is clear can sales managers craft strategies that lead to growth.
+The next step for companies should be hiring a RevOps person who’s data science-driven, he argues — someone to find the right tools, to build the right dashboards, to showcase the sales metrics that matter.
+Only when this data is clear can sales leaders craft strategies that lead to growth.